KuhlTime/hsd-markdown-thesis/README.md

 - `content.pdf`: The generated PDF content.
 The full document is currently only available through GitHub.
 - `style.csl`: The citation style used for the PDF.
 I used a modified version of the IEEE standard 🇩🇪.
 [CSL](https://citationstyles.org/), [CSL Library - GitHub](https://github.com/citation-style-language/styles)
 - `bibliography.bib`: This is the BibTex file that holds information about your citations.
 You can use any BibTex editor you want to generate this file.
 I have been using [MyBib](https://mybib.com/), which is an easy and beautifully designed web tool.
 (I am hoping for an API to make the PDF generation even easier.)
+- `glossary.tex`: Holds a list of acronyms and abbreviations you can use inside your markdown files.
+The Syntax for using one can be seen on the [official plugin page](https://github.com/tomncooper/pandoc-gls). `(+<IDENTIFIER>)`

 All other files are **not vital** to be known of.